 It’s time to go beyond the tourist traps to reconsider some of Europe’s most beloved destinations.
 They’re popular for a reason — but we want to show you a whole other side simply by lacing up your hiking boots.
 New views are a given but you'll also gain fresh perspective with time spent in local communities.
-Take part in a traditional drum dance in Greenland, taste wine in an Andalusian vineyard, sample the work of cheesemakers in Corfu and dine with a local family in Crete.
-With that in mind, let’s take a look at six new active tours in:
+Breathe deep in the lush greenery of the Azores, taste wine in an Andalusian vineyard, sample the work of cheesemakers in Corfu, and dine with a local family in Crete.
+With that in mind, let’s take a look at six active tours in:

 What you think: Epic party beaches and crowded superclubs

 What you’ll do: There’s a natural side to ‘the white isle’ if you’re prepared to hike the rugged coastline and dense pine forests of the island’s north where tourists rarely visit and are peppered with local gems.
 Starting in the eastern town of Santa Eularia des Rua, you’ll visit local villages, explore the sleepy backstreets and can even opt to spend the day cycling on nearby Formentera.

 What you’ll love: Tapping into the island’s quieter, more bohemian side, away from the tourist strips of San Antonio.
 Our six-day hiking trip is perfect on its own or added to a few days enjoying the island’s famous music scene.

 What you think: Fly and flop on beach package holidays

 What you’ll do: The ‘Corfu Trail’ — a unique hiking route journeying through ancient villages, past historic chapels and along coastal paths.
 Normally taking up to two weeks and nightly hotel swaps, our seven-day tour based in Corfu Town lets you experience the best of the trail while sleeping in the same bed each night.